minprog-platforms/project-mousssssaaaaaaa/README.md

 # Bucketlist

 ## Problem statement
-Personally I often find myself coming up with new ideas or projects I would like to pursue in the future.
+Personally I often find myself coming up with new ideas without following them up.
 Writing these ideas down in a bucket list helps keep track of these ideas.
-The drawback of having a large static list, is it that it is only interesting when wanting to add new ideas to the bucket list.
+But the drawback of having a large static list remains that it is only pops up in my mind when adding new ideas to the bucket list.
-This results in me and probably other people with a bucket list having a ever growing list of ideas in the background.
+This results in me and probably other people with a bucket list having a ever growing list of ideas on there bucket list.

 ## Solution sketch
 ###### Summary